Shakti Women's Aid

-Shakti Women’s Aid, based in Edinburgh in Scotland, helps black and minority ethnic women, children, and young people who have experienced, domestic abuse.
+Shakti Women’s Aid is a domestic abuse support service based in Edinburgh, Scotland.
+It helps black and minority ethnic women, children, and young people who have experienced domestic abuse.
 They work closely with the Scottish Government, Police Scotland, NHS Scotland, and other statutory and voluntary services.
 They provide helpline services for user and consultancy for other agencies.
 In 1987, Shakti opened the first refuge for BME women in Edinburgh.